 If you have a loved one living in a nursing home, one of your biggest concerns is ensuring that the caregivers are doing a good job.
-But unless you visit the nursing home every single day, it’s doubtful that you can maintain the vigilance necessary to reassure yourself that everything is being handled properly.
-Setting up a video camera in the room of your loved one is one possible solution, much like “nannycams” are used with your children.
-But before you set up a camera hidden in a pot of flowers, you need to know the laws regarding video cameras inside the rooms of nursing home patients.
+Do you visit the nursing home every single day?
+If not, you may not be able to maintain the vigilance necessary to reassure yourself that everything is being handled properly.
+In this time, when coronavirus has put many residents or entire facilities on a “no visitors” policy, it can be especially hard to monitor the well-being of your loved one.

-Before diving into the use of video cameras inside nursing homes, it’s important to know some statistics regarding these facilities.
+Before diving into the use of video cameras inside nursing homes, it is important to know some statistics about these facilities.

-According to the Centers for Disease Control and Prevention (CDC), in 2016, there were an estimated 15,000 nursing homes in the U.S. with 1.4 million residents as of 2014, and 70 percent of them are run with profit as the primary goal.
+According to the Centers for Disease Control and Prevention (CDC), in 2016, there were an estimated 15,600 nursing homes in the U.S. with 1.7 million licensed beds.
+Nearly 70 percent of these nursing homes run with profit as the primary goal.

-That means that operators who own these homes are most concerned about the bottom line, and that can often lead to understaffed facilities that don’t provide outstanding care.
+That means that operators who own these homes are most concerned about the bottom line.
+This can often lead to understaffed facilities that do not provide outstanding care.

 The Video Camera Dilemma for Nursing Home Rooms

-The takeaway is that if you want to install a video camera in your loved one’s room in a nursing home, you will have to reside in one of these states and follow the protocols set forth under law.
+If you want to install a video camera in your loved one’s nursing home room, you will have to reside in one of these states.
+You will also need to follow the protocols set forth under law.

-However, if you don’t live in one of the states with a video camera law, you must obtain permission from the nursing home supervisors before you install a camera.
+However, if you do not live in one of the states with a video camera law, you must get permission from the nursing home supervisors before you install a camera.
 The coronavirus outbreak (COVID-19) provides an additional argument to use with a facility when requesting that a video camera be installed.

-Prior to placing your family member in a nursing home, you should discuss your desire to use a video camera in your loved one’s room and find out the facility’s policy.
-This could be a deal breaker, because multiple incidents of abuse have been captured on video cameras, which makes them a valuable tool in ensuring the safety and well being of nursing home residents.
+Before placing your family member in a nursing home, you should discuss your desire to use a video camera in your loved one’s room and find out the facility’s policy.
+This could be a deal-breaker, because many incidents of abuse have been captured on video cameras.
+This makes them a valuable tool in ensuring the safety and well-being of nursing home residents.

 If your loved one is receiving care at home, the obvious presence of such cameras may discourage theft and abuse, and provide evidence if it occurs.
-While many people think of elder abuse only in the context of nursing homes, assisted living facilities and skilled nursing units, such abuse and neglect can frequently occur in a person’s own home by those charged with providing care.
+Many people think of elder abuse only in the context of nursing homes, assisted living facilities and skilled nursing units.
+However, abuse and neglect can occur in a person’s own home by those charged with providing care.